Homeopathy

 Aims

-This month aims to introduce you to the process of proving remedies, the source of information about homeopathic medicines and the vital work of Samuel Hahnemann in undertaking his first proving.
+This unit aims to introduce you to the process of proving remedies, the source of information about homeopathic medicines and the vital work of Samuel Hahnemann in undertaking his first proving.
 You will also be shown the methods of homeopathic pharmacy, from the concept of potentisation to the actual process of manufacturing remedies, and see why this method is used.
-The study of homeopathic materia medica will be further explored, how it is presented in literature and in particular to the uses of two more homeopathic remedies.
-In addition, you will also be studying the repertory in further detail.
+The study of homeopathic materia medica will be further explored, how it is presented in literature, and in particular to the uses of four more homeopathic remedies.
+In addition you will also be studying the repertory in further detail.

 Learning Outcomes